VarshaSelvaraj/Bike-Service-Platform/README.md

 - Customer Module(Login userType - customer)
 - Bike Station Owner Module(Login userType - owner)

-## If you login as customers
+## Customers
+- Create an account and can view account details after login.
-- Discover bike services at preferred locations.
+- Browse bike services at preferred locations.
-- Make bookings.
+- Make an appointment to the preferred bike station.
-- Manage and track bookings.
+- Manage and track bookings

-## If you login as owners
+- Will receive an email after successfull booking and when your vechicle is ready for delivery.

+## Owners
-- You will have an access to a dashboard where you can update status of the bookings and edit services.
+- Create an account and will have an access to a dashboard.
 - Register Bike Service Stations.
+- Add, edit, delete services.
-- Manage bookings and services.
+- Manage bookings and status of the bookings.
+- Will receive an email when a customer make an appointment to theri registered bike station.
+- When status updated to "Ready for Delivery", an email will be sent to the customer.

 ## Project Structure
 ![Screenshot 2024-07-15 094928](https://github.com/user-attachments/assets/2e1cb4de-f65a-4edb-968d-2290361f5e58)